unaschneck/pydar/README.md

 ### TODO Code:
 * access flyby information based on latitude longitude (return swath coverage)
 * new .csv file to generate (collects .lbl): flby, search all .lbl files: (min latitude, max lattidue, max longitude, min longitude, START_TIME, STOP_TIME, )
+* CSV from handbook: SAR Swath Details (Appendix 4, pg.
+136-139) - sar_swatch_details.csv
 * user: lat, long, search through the label files
+* CSV script to be run before each pypi package update by developer not user
+* Add user script: time, position, or feature
 * user can select either a time range or a location range to search for flyby id/CORADR ID
 * access flyby for a specific point (with a margin of error)
 * set up constant config file